 In 2010/11 an operational study in the area of perinatal health was conducted by MAG and GOGA with technical support from ETC Crystal (Leon Bijlmakers and Esther Jurgens).
 The report 'Clients' and Providers' Perspectives on Ceasarean Sections: an operational study into the high Ceasarean Section Rate in Georgia', is available in English and Georgian.

-Several assignments, including: Preparation of position paper on capacity building; Preparation of project proposal for EU; Contribution to the Annual Report; Preparation of a funding proposal for PSO.
+For: AMREF NL.
+Several assignments including: Preparation of position paper on capacity building; Preparation of project proposal for EU; Contribution to the Annual Report; Preparation of a funding proposal for PSO.

 During the period 2005 - 2007 Esther Jurgens provided consultancy services as consultant with ETC-Crystal.
 A selection of assignments: